5 Foods That Help You Sleep (And What To Avoid)

 The Power of Sleep

 If there’s one thing you should never underestimate, it’s the power of a good night’s sleep.
 Of course, you’re probably aware of the better-known side effects of poor sleep, AKA tiredness, a lack of mental clarity, and the occasional moodiness – #guilty.
-However, there are so many other health concerns that have been tied to poor sleep, which Julie says includes, “A severely compromised immune system, poor skin, obesity, and even more serious examples like heart disease or cancer.
-It’s a well-known fact within the sleep community, that if you have six hours sleep consecutively for one week, the likelihood of you developing cancer doubles.”
+However, so many other health concerns have been tied to poor sleep.
+Julie says, “A severely compromised immune system, poor skin, obesity, and even more serious examples like heart disease or cancer.
+It’s a well-known fact within the sleep community that if you have six hours sleep consecutively for one week, the likelihood of you developing cancer doubles.”
 The bottom line is: make sleep a priority.

 1. Nuts: Almond and Walnuts